arogozhnikov/infiniteboost/README.md

 Specific implementation was used to compare with random forest and based on the trees from scikit-learn package.

-Code written in python 2, some critical functions in fortran, so you need `gfortran + openmp` installed before installing the package (or simply use docker image).
+Code written in python 2 (expected to work with python 3, but not tested), some critical functions in fortran, so you need `gfortran + openmp` installed before installing the package (or simply use docker image).

 ```bash